mattdeav/aktify-code-challenge/services/api/README.md

 - `flask db downgrade` to undo the last revision

+ ## Testing

+_Aktify Code Challenge API_ uses [PyTest](https://docs.pytest.org/en/latest/) and [PyTest-watch](https://github.com/joeyespo/pytest-watch) for automated testing.
+The test suite is run immediately before the API is initialized.
+If the tests are not passing, the API server will not start.

+To automatically run the test suite when a file changes, start PyTest-watch with the following commands:

+1. `docker-compose exec api sh`
+1. `ptw`

  ## Best practices

  Pay special attention to the following best practices:

- - **_Test_** All code should be appropriately unit tested (mocked dependencies) and feature tested (actually accessing a database).
-Unit tests are very fast and can be run during a build and feature tests ensure that the entire request is working end-to-end.
+ - **_Test_** All routes should be feature tested (actually accessing a database).
+Feel free to manipulate the database to achieve the state you need. _See the files under [test/](test/blueprints) for examples._
  - **_Understand your queries_** SQLAlchemy is a powerful ORM, but "with great power comes great responsibility".
 Understand what queries are actually executed when using SQLAlchemy models.